Spinal cord abscess

 - Weakness, paralysis

 Thorough treatment of boils, tuberculosis, and other infections decreases the risk.
-Early diagnosis and treatment are essential to prevent complications.
+Early diagnosis and treatment are important to prevent complications.